Project AWARE Robertson County

 This free training will be offered throughout Robertson County over the next three years, approximately twice per month.
 Special training sessions for particular groups of 10 or more (such as schools, churches, or youth-serving agencies) can be arranged in addition to the open enrollment classes.
 Contact Rebecca Macfarlane for more information on special group sessions.

 All materials, including refreshments, will be provided free of charge.
 Lunch will be provided for any all-day session.

-The schedule of monthly training sessions currently scheduled is listed below.
+The schedule of monthly training sessions currently scheduled is listed above.
 To sign up for any of these sessions, please click on the date you wish to attend below, or contact Rebecca Macfarlane to request a registration form by email or hard copy.
 More dates are coming!
 We will post dates for more classes each month.

 Please also follow us on Facebook (AWARE Robertson County) and Twitter (@AwareRobCo) for information on Project Aware training sessions, activities, presentations and youth mental health topics that affect the Robertson County community.